Green-Software-Foundation/sci-ai/SPEC.md

 - Guide practitioners in making environmentally responsible decisions in AI development and deployment
 - Incentivize carbon efficiency improvements across the AI lifecycle

+This specification is applicable to a wide range of AI systems—from classical machine learning to modern paradigms such as Generative AI and Agentic AI—and is intended to be adoptable across organizations of all sizes.

 ## 2. Scope

 This specification applies to the following AI paradigms and applications: